emscripten-core/emscripten/site/source/docs/api_reference/bind.h.rst

       .. cpp:type:: type

-         This is a typdef to the parent struct typename parameter ``InputType``.
+         This is a typedef to the parent struct typename parameter ``InputType``.

 .. cpp:type:: constructor